singularityhub/singularity-hpc/docs/getting_started/use-cases.rst

 (e.g., in ``$HOME`` or ``$SCRATCH`` where you keep software) and then use the defaults for the lmod base (the modules folder that is created alongside the install) and the registry.
 You can also pull the repository to get updated registry entries.
-Once you have cloned:
+If you haven't yet, clone the repository:

 .. code-block:: console